-Ignoring the age old adage “never kick a man (or company) when he is down” Forbes tears Microsoft a new one regarding yesterdays admission that Vista has fallen behind schedule yet again, and won’t see the light of day until January 2007 at the earliest (at least as far as the consumer market is concerned, enterprises are scheduled to receive their copies before the year is out, maybe..).
+Ignoring the age-old adage “never kick a man (or company) when he is down” Forbes tears Microsoft a new one regarding yesterdays admission that their new operating system, Microsoft Vista, has fallen behind schedule yet again, and won’t see the light of day until January 2007 at the earliest (at least as far as the consumer market is concerned, enterprises are scheduled to receive their copies before the year is out, maybe…).

 “The new version of Microsoft Windows, called Vista, has slipped again.
 It was originally going to ship in 2003.
 Then 2005.
 Then 2006.
 Now in early 2007.
 I’m not surprised, having seen a demo of Microsoft’s new programs at an “event” for tech buyers in New York last week.

 “Worst of all, I can’t believe Microsoft actually held this big non-event “event” only a few days before announcing another screw-up in Vista.
 If Ballmer knew he was about to announce a delay and still had this event, he’s crazy.
 If he didn’t know Vista was about to slip again, then Microsoft is in worse shape than anyone realizes,” Lyons writes.
 “Given Microsoft’s delays, I can’t believe open-source stuff still hasn’t caught on for desktop computers… Why not at least switch to an Apple Computer Mac?
 Apple’s new operating system is stable, reliable, and easy to use.
 The applications are simple, gorgeous, and work well together.
 And they’re here.
 Today.
 Steve Jobs must be waking up a happy man this morning.”